-Our recent article about the Top Five Things To Do in the first week of bringing your puppy home was really popular.
-And no wonder, as adopting a new furry family member can be most stressful.
-We thought we’d cotinueon the subject with a few things to conside in the run up to bringing home your new pup.
+Adopting a new furry family member can be most stressful.
+We thought we’d continue on the subject with a few things to coincide in the run up to bringing home your new pup.
 Here’s How To Prepare For Your New Puppy…

 1. Puppy Proof Your House

-In the last Puppy article we talked about puppy proofing your house.
-Think about which room/s they will be allowed in, which furniture you don’t want them to go near in case of chewing and perhaps invest in a gate or puppy pen so they are confined to a specific space for the first few weeks.
-Remember to introduce your little one to new areas of the house slowly, not all at once.
+Start with which room/s your new puppy will be allowed in, which furniture you don’t want them to go near in case of chewing and perhaps invest in a gate or puppy pen so they are confined to a specific space for the first few weeks.
+Remember to introduce your little one to new areas of the house slowly, and not all at once.

 2. Make sure the family know the rules for the New Puppy

-Everyone should be on the same page before the day your puppy arrives.
-Everyone should know which puppy chores they are assigned to and know where puppy is allowed to go and what puppy is allowed to do.
+Everyone should be on the same page before your puppy arrives.
+All family members should know which puppy chores they are assigned to and know where puppy is allowed to go and what puppy is allowed to do.
 Rules should make settling the new arrival much more simple.